-Editor’s note: This article originally published during the 2016 men’s basketball regular season.
+Editor’s note: This article was originally published prior to a 2016 UVA-Virginia Tech men’s basketball game.

 Thomas Jefferson had John Adams, Hector had Achilles, and Jerry had Newman.
 For its own legendary rivalry, the University of Virginia has Virginia Tech.